Infernal Love

-Infernal Love is the third major label album by the rock band Therapy?
-It was released on 12 June 1995 on A&M Records.
+Infernal Love is the fifth album by the Northern Ireland rock band Therapy?
+Their third album on a major label, it was released on 12 June 1995 on A&M Records.
 The album was recorded at Real World Studios in Box, Wiltshire from January to March 1995.

 Background

 The album was a major shift in direction from previous album Troublegum, moving away from punk-metal to create a broad epic cinematic soundscape with a strong melodic and rock grounding, with the songs being linked by ambient music pieces from DJ David Holmes.
 The album also contains a vocals-and-cellos version of "Diane" by American punk band Hüsker Dü, which also became a single.
 The cellist, Martin McCarrick, later joined Therapy? for several albums.

 It was the final album to feature the original three-piece line-up, as drummer Fyfe Ewing departed in January 1996 following the European leg of the Infernal Love tour.
 The album reached number 9 in the UK Albums Chart and was certified Silver in the UK.
 It was also certified gold in Belgium.